 A neurotoxin is any substance that damages nerve cells.
-Some over excite nerve cells to death and others interfere with mood expression.
-Various substances can cause neurotoxic symptoms, and ATMC’s neurotoxin treatment program focuses on removing these substances safely for each individual patient.
+Some neurotoxins over-excite nerve cells to death and others interfere with mood expression.
+Exposure to various toxins and chemicals including pesticides, carbon dioxide, and many others commonly found in day-to-day life including the workplace is known to cause neurotoxic symptoms, and ATMC’s neurotoxin treatment program focuses on removing these substances safely for each individual patient.11-13

-Various neurotransmitters like dopamine and serotonin heavily influence mood and play roles in anxiety disorders.
-ATMC administers nontoxic amino acid precursors to effectively replace low neurotransmitter levels and help the body overcome neurotransmitter deficiencies.
+Various neurotransmitters like dopamine and serotonin influence mood and are necessary for human health.
+ATMC administers nontoxic amino acid precursors to effectively replace low neurotransmitter levels and help the body overcome neurotransmitter deficiencies in the body.

 The basis of orthomolecular medicine is preventing and treating diseases by supplying a patient with naturally-occurring substances that normally exist within the human body.
 This means no foreign substances and no drugs, only replacement of vital substances that naturally occur within human physiology.
 Nutrition, including lab testing for deficiencies and their correction, are effective mental health tools.
 Specific plant-based remedies have also received much testing and have proven as effective or more effective than drug therapies for many mental health symptoms.